8 Tips to Reduce Road Accidents & Their Causes

-An accident can be 36 times the cost of a basic repair!
+An accident can cost up to 36 times the cost of a basic repair!
 Ensure you have a strategy to reduce the causes and help control costs.

 According to RoSPA, “Inappropriate speed contributes to around 11% of all injury collisions reported to the police, 15% of crashes resulting in a serious injury and 24% of collisions which result in a death”

 Worryingly, over a quarter of all road traffic incidents tends to involve someone who is driving as part of their work at the time.
 To minimise the risk of accidents occurring in your fleet, there are a number of steps that you can take:

 If you have not already done so, developing a driving at work policy that needs to be read and signed for by all of your drivers is the first stage.
 Your drivers need to be aware of what you are trying to achieve and how – with special attention to their role.

 Inspections that need to carried out on their vehicles

 Penalties that are likely to be implemented as a result of poor driving

 Regular communication is essential – it’s important to keep road safety near the top of the agenda.
 Make sure that you also periodically assess employees to establish they are still legally capable of driving – a driver licence checking tool is ideal for this.

 2. Get managerial Buy-in